vkbo/novelWriter/README.md

 Please don't make feature pull requests without first having discussed them with the maintainer.
 You can make a feature request in the issue tracker, or if the idea isn't fully formed, start a discussion on the discussion page.
+Please also don't make pull requests to reformat or rewrite existing code unless there is a very good reason for doing so.

 Fixes and patches are welcome.
-So are new translations.
-Contributions related to packaging and installing novelWriter will also be appreciated.
+Contributions related to packaging and installing novelWriter will also be appreciated, but please make an issue or a discussion topic first.

-If you want to help translating novelWriter into another language, please see the [README](https://github.com/vkbo/novelWriter/blob/main/i18n/README.md) in the `nw/assets/i18n` folder for further details.
+New translations are always welcome.
+Please see the [README](https://github.com/vkbo/novelWriter/blob/main/i18n/README.md) in the `nw/assets/i18n` folder for further details.